waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Current Objective: Escape Victory Road & Heal
-- **Priority:** Navigate Victory Road 1F to reach the ladder to 2F at (2,2), then re-evaluate.
-The eastern puzzle is a dead end for now.
+- **Priority:** Navigate Victory Road 1F to solve the western boulder puzzle, which will grant access to the ladder to 2F at (2,2).
 - **Status:** Party is critically injured.

 # II.
 Core Gameplay & World Rules